-If you need more information about a particular pharmacy within a long-term care facility, please visit optumrx.com, check your Pharmacy Directory, or contact OptumRx.
-Our contact information is on the front cover of this booklet.
+If you need more information about a particular pharmacy within a long-term care facility, please visit Optumrx.com, check your Pharmacy Directory, or contact Optum Rx.
+Our contact information is on the front cover of this document.

 Residents in long-term care facilities that become new members of the plan